ckeditor/ckeditor5/docs/updating/migration-to-cdn/react.md

 #### Step 2: Use `useCKEditorCloud` hook to load CKEditor&nbsp;5 Context from CDN

-If you are using the `CKEditorContext` component, you need to update it to use the `useCKEditorCloud` hook.
+If you use the `CKEditorContext` component, you need to update it to use the `useCKEditorCloud` hook.
 Here is an example of migrating the `CKEditorContext` component:

 **Before:**